libp2p/specs/RFC/0002-signed-address-records.md

 are correct, while still asserting that they created the record.
 For example, when requesting a dial-back via the [AutoNAT service][autonat], a peer could send a "provisional" address record.
-When the AutoNAT peer confirms the address, that address could be marked as publicly-routable and advertised in a new record.
+When the AutoNAT peer confirms the address, that address could be marked as confirmed and advertised in a new record.

 Regarding the fourth point about ambiguous addresses, it would also be desirable for the address record to include a notion of "routability," which would